ANAT SC 1103 - Human Biology IB

 General Course Information

-Course Code ANAT SC 1103 Course Human Biology IB Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ANAT SC 1102 Course Description Are you studying in health and medical sciences, preparing for a health-related career, or simple keen to learn more about how our amazing bodies function in both health and disease?
+Course Code ANAT SC 1103 Course Human Biology IB Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ANAT SC 1102 Course Description Are you studying in health and medical sciences, preparing for a health-related career, or simply keen to learn more about how our amazing bodies function in both health and disease?
 Human Biology provides students with an introduction to the anatomical structures and physiological functions of the human body.
 Students will investigate the relationships between normal structure and function in human cells, tissues and organs.
 In Human Biology IB coverage of organ systems builds on content presented in Human Biology IA.
-Course content is divided into modules focused on the Cardiovascular, Respiratory, Digestive and Urinary Systems, Infection and Immunity, and Origins of Humans.
+Course content is divided into five modules: Cardiovascular System; Respiratory System; Digestive System and Metabolism; Urinary Systems; and Infection and Immunity.
 As well as introducing students to content, emphasis is placed on developing skills in research, critical analysis and communication of scientific information relevant to the study of humans.
 The course does not assume prior knowledge of year 12 biology or chemistry.

 Course Coordinator: Dr Danijela MenicaninCourse Coordinator: Dr Danijela Menicanin